Lush rainforests, stunning mountain peaks and a thriving economy with ample jobs are just a few of the many reasons to live in Washington State.

 Location

-Bordered by Idaho, Oregon, Canada and the Pacific Ocean, Washington is the most northwestern U.S. State.
+Bordered by Idaho, Oregon, Canada and the Pacific Ocean, Washington is the most northwestern contiguous U.S. State.
 It’s also the second-most populous state on the West Coast (trailing only California).
 The Evergreen State is home to Mt.
 Rainier, a 14,000-foot active volcano, the Cascade Mountains, the mighty Columbia River and over 3,000 miles of coastline.

 While most people think of Washington as constantly rainy, this isn’t true of the eastern half of the state.
-Since it sits in the rain shadow of the Cascade Mountains, Eastern Washington is a semi-arid basin, receiving only 15-30 inches of rain a year.
+Since it sits in the shadow of the Cascade Mountains, Eastern Washington is a semi-arid basin, receiving only 15-30 inches of rain a year.

 Economic conditions